npmcdn-to-unpkg-bot/dashboards/README.md

 # install the repo with npm
 npm install

-# install the bower components
-bower install

-# start the server
+# start webpack to bundle
-npm webpack
+npm run webpack

 # Start the http-server
 cd src